vindennt/flashcard-manager/README.md

   Home menu.
 Enter a deck name and course when prompted.
 Then, from the dropdown menu to the right of "Selected Deck", selected the deck you just create.
 Then, a new window on the right will appear where you can add FlashCards to a Deck.
+  - Note: To properly select a Deck or FlashCard, make sure to click on it from the dropdown menu
 - You can generate the second required event related to adding Xs to a Y by clicking the "Print decks from course" button on the Home Menu.
 You can input the name of a course to filter by so that the program will print out only the names of decks that are from the input course, which can help you narrow down your search